OpenGammaProject/NPES-JSON/examples/README.md

 ## Example 1

-Converted from a BecqMoni XML, just a single data package with a single spectrum.
-Reduced size from 18 kB to 2 kB (almost 90% saved).
+Converted from a BecqMoni XML, just a single data package containing a single spectrum.
+Also minimized the JSON, this in total reduced the size from 18 kB to 2 kB (almost 90% saved).

 Only 256 channels, reduced size is exponentially larger for larger datasets.